 The learning curve as a parent is steep.
 From the moment we take our babies home from the hospital, we’re looking for tips for taking care of our infants.
 When we master one phase, another one shows up.
 Sometimes the signs of teething aren’t always so apparent to new parents.
 You can tell something is off, but you aren’t sure what it is.

 You need a teething guru who can tell you the signs of this critical milestone in a baby’s life and give you ways to cope so you can both gracefully.
 In this article, we bring you some tips to handle baby teething.
 Also check for foods for baby with few teeth

 What is Teething, and when will the baby's first teeth arrive?

-Teething or tooth eruption is the progress of gummy grin to a mouthful of sparkling teeth for a baby.
-On average, the first tooth arrives sometime during six months.
+Teething or tooth eruption is the progress of a gummy grin to a mouthful of sparkling teeth for a baby.
+On average, the first tooth arrives sometime within six months.
 But a baby may have his pearly white head (usually in the front, at the bottom) as early as three months or as late as twelve months.

 Signs Of Teething in Babies

 Teething doesn’t always look the same for every child.
 Your first baby may be a textbook teether, showing all the typical signs, while your second baby may only have the less common ones.
 Here are the symptoms you may encounter.